 Educator | Founder

-Leading research from Stanford University and several other reliable studies show that the concept of multitasking does not produce the results we once attributed to doing several things at once.
+Leading research from Stanford University and several other reliable studies show that the concept of multitasking does not produce the results we once thought.
 In fact, evidence suggests that multitasking, itself is not possible.
-We can attend to only one cognitive task at a time according to "The Cost of True Multi-Tasking" Psychology Today, 2016.
-"Switch-Tasking, the more accurate term for multitasking has proven to have the following results:
+We can attend to only one cognitive task at a time according to "The Cost of True Multi-Tasking" in Psychology Today, 2016.
+"Switch-Tasking, the more accurate term for multitasking has proven to have the following negative results:

 1. Increases the length of time it takes to complete tasks.